-Introducing the First Watch Kale Tonic - a delicious and healthy green juice recipe is a perfect balance of tangy and sweet taste.
-This superfood recipe was inspired by one of my favorites, First Watch Restaurant.
+Have you tried a First Watch Kale Tonic?
+It's a deliciously refreshing and healthy green juice recipe that has a perfect balance of tangy and sweet taste with detoxifying greens.
+This superfood recipe was inspired by one of my favorites from the First Watch Restaurant.
+It's so easy to make at home In a juicer or strain after blending!

 Jump to:

-Plus, it helps that the food is quite delicious.
-If you haven't already, be sure to try my other favorite menu items: avocado toast or the healthy turkey omlette.
+It's. hard to find a restaurant with decent quality food that is also quite tasty too.
+If you haven't already, be sure to try my other favorite menu items: avocado toast, AM Superfood Bowl, and the Healthy Turkey Omelet.
 YUM!

 Whenever we visit, one of my must-order items is the infamous Kale Tonic.